pyvista/pyvista/CONTRIBUTING.rst

 and the images in ``from_build`` may be added to the ``Doc Image Cache``.
 Similarly, if removing examples, the images in ``from_cache`` may be removed from the ``Doc Image Cache``.

+If a test is flaky, e.g. the build sometimes generates different images for the same plot, the multiple versions of the image may be saved to the flaky test directory ``./tests/doc/flaky_tests``.
+A folder with the same name as the test image should be created, and all versions of the image should be stored in this directory.
+The test will first compare the build image to the cached image in ``Doc Image Cache`` as normal.
+If that comparison fails, the build image is then compared to all images in the flaky test directory.
+The test is successful if one of the comparisons is successful.

 .. note::